CueNinja/cue.ninja/Readme.md

 cue.ninja will be a cross plaform data query tool.
 There are several tools out there that are more more feture rich and complete, I wanted a tool that was more light weight.

-So far all you can do is edit a sql statment, so its no better than nodepad!
+So far all you can do is edit a sql statment and query a specific hard coded local database.

 ## Building